 A social conservative, Hartzler was the second Republican woman elected to Congress from Missouri and assumed office in 2011.

-Thus far, a handful of Republicans have launched campaigns to replace Hartzler in Congress, and Senate Majority Floor Leader Caleb Rowden said he’s “seriously considering” jumping into the race as is Sen. Rick Brattin.
+Thus far, a handful of Republicans have launched campaigns to replace Hartzler in Congress.
+Despite speculation, Senate Majority Floor Leader Caleb Rowden opted out of a bid for the seat.
 Here’s a look at who they are in alphabetical order.
 (This story will be updated.)

 Aside from managing the family farm, Bruce is a CPA who owns and operates an accounting firm in Bolivar where she focuses on small businesses and federal tax law.
 She touted her agriculture expertise and ties to former President Donald Trump in her announcement with a promise to “clean up Congress.”